Denosumab

-Denosumab, sold under the brand name Prolia among others, is a human monoclonal antibody used for the treatment of osteoporosis, treatment-induced bone loss, metastases to bone, and giant cell tumor of bone.
+Denosumab, sold under the brand names Prolia and Xgeva among others, is a human monoclonal antibody used for the treatment of osteoporosis, treatment-induced bone loss, metastases to bone, and giant cell tumor of bone.

 The most common side effects are joint and muscle pain in the arms or legs.

-Denosumab is an inhibitor of RANKL (receptor activator of nuclear factor kappa-Β ligand), which works by decreasing the development of osteoclasts, which are cells that break down bone.
-Denosumab is a human monoclonal IgG2 antibody that targets the protein RANKL, which is essential for the formation, function and survival of osteoclasts, the cell type responsible for bone resorption.
-Denosumab binds to RANKL with high affinity and specificity, preventing the interaction between RANKL and RANK.
-Increased osteoclast activity stimulated by RANKL is a key mediator of bone destruction in metastatic bone disease.
-This leads to a reduction in osteoclast numbers and function, and a decrease in bone resorption, cancer-induced bone destruction.
-It also leads to a decrease in bone resorption in cortical and trabecular bones.
+Denosumab is a human IgG2 monoclonal antibody that inhibits the protein RANKL (receptor activator of nuclear factor kappa-Β ligand).
+RANKL is essential for the formation, function and survival of decreasing the development of osteoclasts, which are cells that resorb (break down) bone.
+Denosumab binds to RANKL with high affinity and specificity, preventing the interaction between RANKL and RANK (receptor activator of nuclear factor-kappa B).
+This leads to a reduction in osteoclast numbers and function, and a decrease in bone resorption in cortical and trabecular bones, including cancer-induced bone destruction.
 It was developed by the biotechnology company Amgen.

 Medical uses

-Denosumab is used for those with osteoporosis at high risk for fractures, bone loss due to certain medications, and in those with bone metastases.
+Denosumab (as Prolia) is indicated for the treatment of postmenopausal women with osteoporosis at high risk for fracture; to increase bone mass in men with osteoporosis at high risk for fracture; the treatment of glucocorticoid-induced osteoporosis in men and women at high risk for fracture; to increase bone mass in men at high risk for fracture receiving androgen deprivation therapy for nonmetastatic prostate cancer; to increase bone mass in women at high risk for fracture receiving adjuvant aromatase inhibitor therapy for breast cancer.

+Denosumab (as Xgeva) is indicated for the prevention of skeletal-related events in people with multiple myeloma and in people with bone metastases from solid tumors; treatment of adults and skeletally mature adolescents with giant cell tumor of bone that is unresectable or where surgical resection is likely to result in severe morbidity; treatment of hypercalcemia of malignancy refractory to bisphosphonate therapy.